Khaksar movement: Khaksar symbols

-All members, regardless of rank, wore the same uniform; a khaki shirt with khaki pyjama secured with a belt, together with military boots.
-The khaki colour was chosen because it was "simple and unassuming" and "cheap and available for all", although in practice the uniforms were paid for by the Khaksar organisation.
+All members, regardless of rank, wore the same uniform: a khaki shirt with khaki pyjama secured with a belt, together with military boots.
+The khaki colour was chosen because it was "simple and unassuming" and "cheap and available for all"; in practice, however, the uniforms were paid for by the Khaksar organisation.
 They wore a red badge (akhuwat) on their right arm as a symbol of brotherhood.
-On their heads Khaksars wore the white handkerchief of the Arabs and Hajis, consisting of a white cloth the length and width of one and one-half yards which was secured around the head with a cotton string.
+On their heads, Khaksars wore the white handkerchief of the Arabs and Hajis, consisting of a white cloth the length and width of one and one-half yards which was secured around the head with a cotton string.
 Some Khaksar's wore the Punjabi style turban on their head with the cloth flowing down and a fan shaped shamla peaking up.

 All Khaksars carried a bailcha (spade) as a sign of unity and strength.
-In addition the spade represents humility, in the same way that a spade is used to level the ground, the Khaksars used it as a symbol of the "leveling" of society.
+In addition, the spade represents humility; in the same way that a spade is used to level the ground, the Khaksars used it as a symbol of the "leveling" of society.
 In other words, it was meant to be used to level the existing society for equity and equality and remove the existing division among the rich and the poor.

-The flag of the Khaksars is a modified Ottoman symbol; a crescent moon and a star on a red background.
+The flag of the Khaksars is a modified Ottoman symbol: a crescent moon and a star on a red background.